 Many companies believe that employees should generate their own goals and objectives.
 In many cases, managers may also provide additional goals.
 Ideally, these individual goals will be blended with the objectives of the company as a whole.
 Some goals will be related to development planning as mentioned above.

 Some performance management packages offer features that will document and display goals and objectives, or it will categorize them in ways that help with overall employee evaluation.
+So that employees can regularly check on these goals, employee performance management solutions come with employee self-service.

 Performance Management Audit Tools